Joel-Mwaga/Akan-name-generator/README.md

  The best application that gives you your akan name [photo](akan)
 # Creator
- 20 years of experience in creating the best applications
+ 20 years of experience in creating the best applications.